SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 5. You should now see the newly added application on the graph!
 ![](img/created-application-in-graph.png)

-Positive
+> aside positive
-: Pro Tip!: If you wanted to develop/implement this application you could right-click on the _ProcessPayment_ Application in graph and export an AsyncAPI Document that could be used to generate code!
+> Pro Tip!: If you wanted to develop/implement this application you could right-click on the _ProcessPayment_ Application in graph and export an AsyncAPI Document that could be used to generate code!

 ### Step 4b: Design _InvoiceSystem_ Application